Preserve, Then Resolve: Many-to-Many Association and Robust Estimation with General-Purpose Visual Features: A Unified Probabilistic Formulation

 \subsection{Harmonic Consensus Maximization}

-Grounded in the same probabilistic perspective, we propose a novel robust mechanism that offers finer discrimination and consumes only $O(N+|E_{in}|+|V_{in}|)$ computation per parameter evaluation, in contrast to a cost of $O(N+|E_{in}|\sqrt{|V_{in}|})$ for~\eqref{eqn::MCM formulation}.
+Grounded in the same probabilistic perspective, we propose a novel robust mechanism that offers finer discrimination and consumes only $O(|E|)$ computation per evaluation, in contrast $O(|E|+|E_{in}|\sqrt{|V_{in}|})$ for~\eqref{eqn::MCM formulation}.
 Our mechanism relies on marginal probability assignment $p_{i,j}$ of each association $(\bfx_i,\bfy_j)$.
 Supervised matching models~\cite{sarlin2020superglue,lindenberger2023lightglue, wang2024efficient, jiang2024omniglue} usually output $p_{ij}$ through an optimal transport layer with differentiable Sinkhorn's iterations~\cite{cuturi2013sinkhorn} or a dual-softmax operation.
-Since their effectiveness depends on end-to-end training that co-adapts image feature extraction and probability assignment, we can not directly use these methods for zero-shot deployment of DINO features.
-In Section~\ref{section::marginal_assign}, we detail our probability assignment algorithm, for now, we assume $p_{i,j}$ is given.
+Since their effectiveness depends on end-to-end training that co-adapts feature extraction and probability assignment, we cannot directly use these methods for zero-shot deployment of DINO features.
+We detail our assignment algorithm in Section~\ref{section::marginal_prob_assign} while assume for now that $p_{i,j}$ is given.

 First, we unilaterally relax the 1-to-1 constraint and untangle different data $\bfx_i$'s from competing for a common match $\bfy_j$.
 Under this relaxation, calculating the likelihood $l_{\bfth}(\bfx_i)$ contributed by different datum $\bfx_i$ becomes independent, and the total likelihood simply equals a product: $\prod_i l_{\bfth}(\bfx_i)$.
 Instead of marginalizing over configuration $\tau$ as in~\eqref{eqn::likelihood_calculation}, we marginalize over the following hidden variable $\iota_i$ for each $\bfx_i$: